nogibjj/Beibei_Du_IDS706_Project2/README.md

 ## Conclusion
 - I tried to use the words from the word cloud and see if the `bad` words are appeared more frequently then the `good` words.
 - I filtered the specific words and add then into the `filtered_lyrics.txt`.
+Specifically, I take `bitch` as a bad word representation and `love` as a good world representation.